tldr-pages/tldr/pages/common/tb.md

 # tb

-> Effectively manage your tasks and notes across multiple boards from within your terminal.
+> CLI for managing tasks and notes across multiple boards.

 - Add a new task to a board: